FusionWorks/avocado/README.md

 This README represents the TL;DR docs for avocado.
 More detailed documentation is under the `docs` folder.

-* Url for downloading adam-distribution snapshot http://repo.biodtlab.com/service/local/artifact/maven/redirect?r=snapshots&g=org.bdgenomics.avocado&a=avocado-distribution&c=bin&e=tar.gz&v=0.0.3-SNAPSHOT
+* Url for downloading avocado-distribution snapshot http://repo.biodtlab.com/service/local/artifact/maven/redirect?r=snapshots&g=org.bdgenomics.avocado&a=avocado-distribution&c=bin&e=tar.gz&v=0.0.3-SNAPSHOT

 # Who/What/When/Where/Why avocado?